bradcerasani/eloquentjavascript/chapters/chapter_01.markdown

 - functions
 - undefined

-To create a value, you invoke its name.
+To create a value, invoke its name.

 #### Numbers

-Javascript uses a fixed number of bits: 64.
-Given 64 binary digits, you can represent 2^64 different numbers (18 quintillion).
+JS uses a fixed number of bits: 64.
+With 64 binary digits it is possible to represent 2^64 different numbers (18 quintillion).

-Not all whole numbers below 18 quintillion fit in a JS number - those bits also store negative numbers and decimal points.
-THe actual maximum whole number is ~9 quadrillion.
+Negative numbers and decimal points also use these 64 digits, so the maximum _whole_ number in JS is ~9 quadrillion.

 **Fractional numbers:** `9.81`